 I have been to Switzerland several times — and I was near Italy the first time when I was in Montreux.

-The point where the states of Arizona, Colorado, New Mexico, and Utah which is known as Four Corners Monument is definitively clear — I have not visited there as of yet despite having been to all 50 states of the United States — but there is reportedly only one place on earth where the countries of Zambia, Namibia, Zimbabwe, and Botswana meet at a single point.
+The point where the states of Arizona, Colorado, New Mexico, and Utah which is known as Four Corners Monument is definitively clear — and I visited it in 2017, about which you can read in this article — but only one place on earth reportedly exists where the countries of Zambia, Namibia, Zimbabwe, and Botswana meet at a single point…

-However, a very close look at Google Maps — assuming it is accurate — suggests that Botswana separates Namibia and Zimbabwe from ever meeting by approximately 200 meters or 700 feet somewhere near the confluence of the Chobe River with the Zambezi River.
+…or is it really a single point of the convergence of four different countries?
+A very close look at Google Maps — assuming it is accurate — suggests that Botswana separates Namibia and Zimbabwe from ever meeting by fewer than 200 meters or 650 feet somewhere near the confluence of the Chobe River with the Zambezi River.
 That begs the question: is this a bonafide quadripoint — or is this simply two tripoints situated very close to each other?

 Of these countries, I have visited Botswana in February of 2015 — including the capital city of Gaborone in which I stayed at the Cresta President Hotel; and an interesting place called Matsieng Footprints where legend claims life began.

-When I visited Helsinki earlier this year, I was too far away to explore this anomaly at the point where the Baltic Sea gives way to the Gulf of Bothnia called Märket.
-The uninhabited island was meant to be cleanly split down the middle between Finland and Sweden; but — according to Lieberman — “a Finnish lighthouse, erected on the Swedish side of Märket (when Finland was controlled by Russia) violated the border.
-To correct the mistake, the border across Märket now zigs and zags wildly.”
+When I visited Helsinki in 2017, I was too far away to explore this anomaly at the point where the Baltic Sea gives way to the Gulf of Bothnia called Märket.
+The uninhabited island was meant to be cleanly split down the middle between Finland and Sweden; but a Finnish lighthouse, which was erected on the Swedish side of Märket — when Finland was controlled by Russia — violated the border.
+To correct the mistake, the border across Märket now zigs and zags wildly.

-“There are two islands — known as the Diomedes, about two and a half miles apart — right smack in the middle of the Bering Strait”, according to this article written by Haley Sweetland Edwards of Mental Floss.
-One of them, Little Diomede, “belongs to the U.S., and has a hardcore, weather-bitten population of about 150.
-The other island, Big Diomede, belongs to Russia and is uninhabited.
-The space between these two islands marks not only an international border, but the International Date Line as well, making it possible for the folks on Little Diomede to wake up on a Sunday, pour themselves a cup of coffee, and peer across the water to Big Diomede, where it’s already Monday.”
+Little Diomede Island belongs to the United States; and it has a hardcore weather-beaten population of approximately 150 people.
+Big Diomede is an island which belongs to Russia and is uninhabited.
+The space between these two islands is approximately 2.5 miles apart — squarely in the middle of the Bering Strait — marks not only an international border, but the International Date Line as well.
+This means that people on Little Diomede Island can wake up on a Sunday morning, pour themselves a cup of coffee, and peer across the water to Big Diomede, where the day is Monday.

 Talk about getting high…